Student Attendance Variances

 - Student's attendance patterns

-Families must apply for a variance EVERYyear that they want their student to attend a school that is not their neighborhood school.
-If a renewing variance is not received by June 1, the spot in the school the student is attending could be given away.
+Families must apply for a variance EVERY year that they want their student to attend a school that is not their neighborhood school.
+Applications received after June 30 and prior to August 31 will be considered on a case-by-case basis.
 Students would then be expected to enroll in their neighborhood school.